 - Every spring and fall millions of waterfowl, cranes, shorebirds, and more stop in Nebraska during their migration.

-- Twenty-seven wildlife species are listed as threatened or endangered in Nebraska and are protected by state and federal laws.
+- More than 30 wildlife species are listed as threatened or endangered in Nebraska and are protected by state and federal laws.

 - Forty Biologically Unique Landscapes have been designated in Nebraska as well as species that may be at-risk of extinction or extirpation from the state.

 - Nebraska has a wide variety of public conservation lands that are important for wildlife conservation and recreation.

 - Potential impacts to wildlife and the environment from wind energy development can be through direct impacts on individual animals and through indirect impacts that cause loss or degradation of habitat.

 - Through impact avoidance, minimization, and mitigation, impacts to wildlife and the environment by wind energy development can be reduced.